ganeshsetty/CarND-Behavioral-Cloning-Project/README.md

  ----    **Dense(1)**  : input shape(252), output shape(1)

 ###Visualization of internal CNN state
  This demonstrates that the CNN learned to detect useful road features on its own,i.e., with only the human steering angle as training signal.
-We  never explicitly trained it to detect the outlines of roads.(Reference end-to-end-dl-using-px.pdf nvidia whitepaper)
+We  never explicitly trained it to detect the outlines of roads.
+By training the system end-to-end, it is not possible to make a clean break between which parts of the network function primarily as feature extractor and which serve as controller.
+(Reference end-to-end-dl-using-px.pdf nvidia whitepaper)

 ![Visual_conv_input](/conv_layer_input.png)